 Take a Break From Life

-Not only are you getting to see family you have not seen in awhile, a family reunion is a great vacation.
+Not only are you getting to see family you have not seen in a while, but a family reunion is also a great vacation.
 We all need a break from life.
 Taking the time to plan something fun and relaxing is a benefit of planning a family reunion.

 Start planning your family reunion as early as you can.
 I suggest six months to a year ahead of time.
 This gives you plenty of time to get ready.
 It will also give your family members enough time to request time away from work and make travel arrangements.
 It will also give you time to reserve a location that fills up fast.